-A Proposals - The Board recommends a vote FOR Proposals 1-10. + Adoption of the 2023 Dutch statutory annual accounts for the fiscal year ended December 31, 2023.
+A Proposals - The Board recommends a vote FOR Proposals 1-10.
+Proposais - The Board recommends a vote rok P тороза IS ITIU. + Adoption of the 2023 Dutch statutory annual accounts for the fiscal year ended December 31, 2023.
 For Against Abstain Discharge of liability of the members of the Board for their management during the fiscal year ended December 31, 2023.
 For Against Abstain 3.
 Reappointment of Rachelle Jacques as non-executive director.
 4. Reappointment of David Meek as non-executive director.
-Authorization of the Board to issue Ordinary Shares and grant rights to subscribe for Ordinary Shares.
+Authorization of the Board as the competent body to issue Ordinary Shares and grant rights to subscribe for Ordinary Shares.
 6. Authorization of the Board to exclude or limit preemptive rights upon the issuance of Ordinary Shares.
 7. Authorization of the Board to repurchase Ordinary Shares.
 Appointment of KPMG as external auditor of the Company for the financial year 2024.
 Approval, on an advisory basis, of the compensation of the named executive officers of the Company.
 Resolution to adopt the Amendment to the 2014 Share Incentive Plan.
-B Authorized Signatures - This section must be completed for your vote to count.
-Please date and sign below.
-Please sign exactly as name(s) appears hereon.
-Joint owners should each sign.
-When signing as attorney, executor, administrator, corporate officer, trustee, guardian, or custodian, please give full title.
-Date (mm/dd/yyyy) - Please print date below.
-Signature 1 - Please keep signature within the box.
-Signature 2 - Please keep signature within the box.
-C 1234567890 JNT MR A SAMPLE AND MR A SAMPLE A +